Key Takeaway

 - Dopamine pathways: Dopaminergic signaling in the brain supports sexual motivation and reward

-- Nitric oxide: Essential for erectile function and genital blood flow
+- Nitric oxide: important for erectile function and genital blood flow

-TB-4 does not interact with any of these primary sexual pathways.
+TB-4 doesn't interact with any of these primary sexual pathways.
 Its mechanisms (actin regulation, cell migration, NF-kB suppression) are related to tissue repair and inflammation, not sexual function.

 Indirect Ways TB-4 May Help